- Friends of Practical Survivor

 To help keep us warm, we built a fire-wall to help reflect the heat and block the wind.
 Using a reflective material such as mylar from an emergency blanket would further increase warmth from radiation.

 So there it is, the lean-to shelter.
 Not the warmest shelter, but it can be built quickly and could possibly save your life.
 Keeping yourself dry can make all the difference in the world.

-Below is an example of a shelter we quickly put together a lean-to out of a survival blanket.
+Below is an example of a shelter we quickly put together out of an inexpensive survival blanket.
 A quick emergency shelter like this one could help us to block wind, radiative heat and precipitation.
-The same shelter can be built using a tarp.
+Tarps are more rugged and can withstand higher winds.
 Tarp shelters are covered in the articles below.
-Using a tarp to make a shelter will usually be more durable.
 Tarps are less likely to tear and have built in grommets for tying purposes.
 An alternative can be to simply place the mylar blanket inside of a shelter similar to the one built in this article to reflect the heat from your fire.
 Always remember that being creative and getting out of the elements is often the key to survival.